AgoraIO/Basic-Video-Call/Group-Video/OpenVideoCall-iOS/README.md

 This tutorial describes how to add video chat to your iOS applications using Swift and the Agora Video SDK.

 With this sample app, you can:

 - Join/leave a channel
 - Mute/unmute audio
 - Enable/disable video
 - Switch camera views
-- Send a message to a channel
+- Enable/disable image enhancement
+- Play/stop music
-- Set up the resolution, the frame rate, and the bit rate display
+- Set up the resolution, the frame rate display
-- Enable encryption
-- Enable/disable the black-and-white filter

 ## Prerequisites

 - Xcode 10.0+
 - Physical iOS device (iPhone or iPad)
+- iOS simulator is NOT supported

 ## Quick Start